-athletic team until the student has completed and provided written documentation of the alcohol and drug assessment and the recommendations from this assessment.
+- ☐ First Violation: The student will be refused parking privileges or the privilege of participating on an athletic team until the student has completed and provided written documentation of the alcohol and drug assessment and the recommendations from this assessment.
 If the student and/or parent/guardian/custodian does not follow through on the recommendations, and continue to provide documentation of the follow through of the recommendations, the student will lose immediately the privilege of parking on the campus of Firelands High School and/or will not be permitted to participate in any manner with their sport team.
-The student is also subject to five random drug tests over the next six months, regardless of whether they are still in season (if related to a sport).

-Second Violation: The student will be denied participation for 50% of the entire amount of contests of that athletic season and denied parking privileges for 90 school days.
+The student is also subject to five random drug tests over the next six months, regardless of whether they are still in season (if related to a sport). - □ Second Violation: The student will be denied participation for 50% of the entire amount of contests of that athletic season and denied parking privileges for 90 school days.
 The student is also required to subject to random drug tests for the remainder of the regular season and to five random drug tests over the next six months, regardless of whether they are still in season (if related to a sport).
-The student is also responsible for further drug/alcohol assessments and to follow through on the recommendations of these assessments, as stated in the First Violation standard of the FLS Drug

-First Violation: The student will be refused parking privileges or the privilege of participating on an

-☐ Third Violation: The student shall be denied participation in athletics and District driving and/or parking privileges immediately for one calendar year.
+The student is also responsible for further drug/alcohol assessments and to follow through on the recommendations of these assessments, as stated in the First Violation standard of the FLS Drug Testing Protocol.
+Failure to comply with these requirements may result in a permanent denial of participation in athletics and/or a permanent denial of parking privileges. - ☐ Third Violation: The student shall be denied participation in athletics and District driving and/or parking privileges immediately for one calendar year.
 The student will have the opportunity to request a re-instatement to participate in athletics and/or parking privileges after one calendar year from the third positive test if they follow the below protocol.
-A student may only apply for re-instatement ONCE participation in athletics and/or a permanent denial of parking privileges.
+A student may only apply for re-instatement ONCE during their secondary career.

-Testing Protocol.
-Failure to comply with these requirements may result in a permanent denial of during their secondary career.
 Below are the steps required to apply for reinstatement: The student shall be drug tested EACH time a random drug test occurs: